zby/LLMEasyTools/README.md

 ## License

-LLMToolBox is open-sourced under the Apache License.
+LLMEasyTools is open-sourced under the Apache License.
 For more details, see the LICENSE file.